This is amazing and beautiful. A child so clear and articulate at such a young age. Enjoy!

-The bananas at my favorite stand are picked to textbook ripeness: when the first banana in the bunch is yellow, it’s ok to cut it down.
-I can pick up a case worth of greener bananas that will be ready for the end of the week and get yellow, freckled ones for immediate eating from my favorite farmer at the local famer’s market.
-His bananas are perfection – they are an apple banana variety that are a little larger, ususally about 5-6 inches, very fat, and always perfectly yellow, a day or two from freckling, and without any bruises.
+The bananas at my favorite stand are picked to textbook ripeness: when the first banana in the bunch is yellow, it’s ok to cut it down from the tree.
+I can pick up a case worth of greener bananas that will be ready for the end of the week, then get yellow, freckled ones for immediate eating from my favorite farmer at the local famer’s market.
+His bananas are perfection – they are an apple banana variety that are a little larger, usually about 5-6 inches, very fat, and always perfectly yellow, a day or two from freckling, and without any bruises.
 For all you non 811 readers, this is the kind of info that low-fat vegan’s (aka: 811’ers) love to hear!

-This stand also happens to be on the same road as the moss I harvest for the terrariums I make for a local farmers market every Saturday, as well as sell to a few local boutiques.
+This stand also happens to be on the same road as the moss for terrariums I make for a local farmers market every Saturday, and sell to a few local boutiques.

-My smoothie this morning: wild bananas for .50 cents a pound and local Hayden mango’s I got for a dollar per mango, a very rare price as they are usually 4-5 dollars each.
+My smoothie this morning: wild bananas for .50 cents a pound and local Hayden mango’s I got for a dollar per mango – a very rare price as they are usually $4-5 each.
 Most are shocked to hear that fruit is actually quite expensive here.
-That’s because everyone wants fresh fruit when they come to Hawaii, naturally, and with over 100k people passing through every month, there’s enormous demand.
-There’s plenty of land and everything grows here, but very few people who are wealthy enough to own land in Hawaii have much interest in growing food.
-Also, there is no cheap, third world labor force because we are a remote island.
+That’s because everyone wants fresh fruit when they come to Hawaii, naturally and with over 100k people passing through every month, there’s enormous demand.
+There’s plenty of land and everything grows here, but only a handful of people who own land in Hawaii have much interest in growing food commercially.
+Also, there is no cheap, third world labor force because we are a very remote island.
 This makes the cost of growing and harvesting quite high.
-The only answer if you live here is to grow your own, planting enough to feed yourself and family, and if you have surplus, you can get a great price for it.
+The only answer if you live here is to grow your own, planting enough to feed yourself and family.
+Should you have surplus, you can get a great price for it.